 - Block unapproved vendors from charging cards

 - Restrict cards to one or more vendors

 - Allow specific vendors on top of other category controls

 These 3 options may seem deceptively simple but they’re packed with incredibly powerful benefits.

 If you worry about employees using their corporate cards irresponsibly, lay your concerns to rest.
 Merchant restrictions allow you to issue cards to your employees with total confidence.

 By creating a merchant-restricted virtual card for each vendor you work with, you can set spending caps to prevent budget overspend (or miscellaneous charges from the merchant).
 These limits can reset on a daily, monthly, or yearly basis for recurring charges like Facebook, Salesforce, and AWS.

 For situations where you want employees to only use an approved set of vendors, like employee benefits and enterprise licensing agreements, issue cards that are restricted to a list of specific merchants.
 You can use Ramp’s card programs to generate these cards at scale.

-As for T&E, now you can give employees cards that are restricted to approved categories and merchants.
-By moving away from personal reimbursements for employees, you'll reduce the risk of fabricated expense reports.
+As for T&E policies, now you can give employees cards that are restricted to approved categories and merchants.
+By moving away from personal reimbursements for employees, you'll improve your T&E management and reduce the risk of fabricated expense reports.